hisham-elzayadi/Spectral-LMP/README.md

 $$

-which illustrate, respectively, mixing within the dominant eigenspace and leakage into the complementary eigenspace.
+which illustrate, respectively, mixing within the dominant eigenspace and leakage into the complement eigenspace.

 It also plots, for each approximate eigenvector $\widehat v_i$, the total perturbation magnitude